vvn20206205/Tech/contents/Tuan2/Tuan2.md

 <!--  -->

-I have a project called xxx used for yyy
+I have a project called “einvoice-system”.
-• einvoice-system: support system for taxpayers to manage electronic invoices
+This system supports taxpayers in management electronic invoices.

 <!--  -->